Fafà Picault

-Fabrice Jean-Ian "Fafà" Picault (born 23 February 1991) is a professional footballer who plays as a winger for Major League Soccer club Inter Miami and the Haiti national team.
+Fabrice Jean-Ian "Fafà" Picault (born 23 February 1991) is a professional footballer who plays as a winger for Major League Soccer club Atlanta United and the Haiti national team.

 Born in the United States, he was initially called up by Haiti in 2014 for a friendly against Chile but did not make an appearance.
 Picault was then called up by the United States in 2016 before eventually switching back to represent Haiti in 2023.

 Early life

 Picault was born to Haitian immigrants in New York City.

 Picault comes from a multigenerational football lineage.
 His grandfather played for the Haiti national team, while his father Leslie played professional indoor soccer with the Philadelphia Fever in the MISL.

 He grew up on the Upper West Side of Manhattan, near Riverbank State Park along the Hudson River, where he played his first game.

 At the age of nine, his parents moved with him to Miami for a change of life.
 When he was sixteen, he moved to Italy to begin his youth career, where he learned Italian and connected with the culture.